 Nitrates: As a precaution we always notify physicians and health care providers in the area if there is ever a higher than normal level of nitrates in the water supply.
 Infants below the age of six months who drink water containing nitrate in excess of the MCL could become seriously ill and, if untreated, may die.
 Symptoms include shortness of breath and "blue baby" syndrome.
 Nitrate levels may rise quickly for short periods of time because of rain fall or agricultural activity.
 If you are caring for an infant, you should ask for advice from your health care provider.
 Total Coliform: Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, bacteria may be present.

-Arsenic: YYour drinking water currently meets EPA's standard for arsenic.
-EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.
+Arsenic: Yyour drinking water currently meets EPA's standard for arsenic.
+EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high should consult their personal doctor.